elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The description can be identical, but the value is unique and returns false if both values get compared.
+  <div><strong>Interview Response:</strong> Yes, two Symbol descriptions can be identical in JavaScript only if they refer to the same symbol instance, which is determined by their unique internal Symbol ID.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />